Phair, Mary Ida

-Private Services-Memorial Celebration to be announced.
-In lieu of flowers a Library Fund will be established at later date.
+Private services - Memorial Celebration to be announced.
+In lieu of flowers, a Library Fund will be established at a later date.

 Published in Los Angeles Times on Nov.
 14, 2012.